hasura/graphql-engine/community/learn/graphql-tutorials/tutorials/flutter-graphql/tutorial-site/content/subscriptions.md

 ---
 title: "Subscriptions to show online users"
-metaTitle: "Update last seen of user with Mutation | GraphQL React Native Apollo Tutorial"
+metaTitle: "Update last seen of user with Mutation | GraphQL Flutter Tutorial"
 metaDescription: "GraphQL Mutation to update last seen of user to make them available online.
 Use setInterval to trigger mutation every few seconds "
 ---